camunda/camunda-bpm-platform/spin/CONTRIBUTING.md

 ### Exception handling

-camunda spin uses two main exception classes: `SpinException` for internal checked exceptions and `SpinRuntimeException` for unchecked exceptions.
-The exception strategy is following some basic
+camunda Spin uses two main exception classes: `SpinException` for internal checked exceptions and `SpinRuntimeException` for unchecked exceptions.
+The exception strategy follows some basic
 principals:

-- Use checked exceptions (inheriting from `SpinException`) only if there exists a meaningful way for the caller to handle the exception.
-For example if an element of a data structure does not exist the caller could decide whether to return `null`, an empty string, empty list or something other appropriated.
-Unchecked exceptions (inheriting from `SpinRuntimeException`) signal faults of the application either coding bugs or situations which cannot be handled by the caller.
+- Use checked exceptions (inheriting from `SpinException`) only if there is a meaningful way for the caller to handle the exception.
+For example, if an element of a data structure does not exist, the caller could decide whether to return `null`, an empty string, an empty list or something otherwise appropriated.
+Unchecked exceptions (inheriting from `SpinRuntimeException`) signal faults of the application, either coding bugs or situations which cannot be handled by the caller.
 Examples would be null pointer exceptions or configuration mistakes.
-- **Important:** Never throw a checked exception in a public Api method. camunda spin is library which should be used as a fluent Api and also in small code snippets and expressions where an enforced error handling is not desirable.
+- **Important:** Never throw a checked exception in a public API method. camunda Spin is a library which should be used as a fluent API and also in small code snippets and expressions where enforced error handling is not desirable.
 - Always document all throw exceptions by a method and methods which are called.
 - Only catch exception where they can be handled in an useful way.
-- If an exception is catched, wrapped and rethrown do not log the exception and add the original exception to the new exception as cause (Do not use getMessage() or printStackTrace() on the original exception).
+- If an exception is caught, wrapped and rethrown, do not log the exception and add the original exception to the new exception as cause (do not use getMessage() or printStackTrace() on the original exception).
-- Do not log checked exception as they are expected and should be handled without affect the application flow.
+- Do not log checked exception as they are expected and should be handled without affecting the application flow.
-- Log unchecked exception but only if they are handled by the code (not rethrown).
+- Log unchecked exceptions, but only if they are handled by the code (not rethrown).
 - Never swallow an exception, handle it correctly or not at all.
 - Use meaningful exception messages, unique exception codes and exception classes.
 Every type of exception should be grouped into its own exception subclass (either inherit `SpinException` or `SpinRuntimeException`).
 The exception message should be informative.
-Every exception thrown should have a unique identifier which associate it with a exception class, exception type and exception message.
+Every exception thrown should have a unique identifier which associates it with a exception class, exception type and exception message.

-As convention exception messages follow a similar structure as log messages:
+As a convention, exception messages follow a similar structure as log messages:

-- `ComponentId`: the static spin identifier `SPIN-` to simply filter error logs for example
+- `ComponentId`: the static Spin identifier `SPIN-` to simply filter error logs, for example
-- `ExceptionCode`: an unique five-digit identifier for every exception.
+- `ExceptionCode`: a unique five-digit identifier for every exception.
 The identifier has two parts and the pattern `LLMMM`.
-The first two digits `LL` identifies the logger and the last three digits `MMM` identifies the exception message.
+The first two digits `LL` identify the logger and the last three digits `MMM` identify the exception message.
-- The exception message should be expressive and optional contain data useful for the user.
+- The exception message should be expressive and can optionally contain data useful to the user.

 An example exception message could be:

 ```
-SPIN-12052 The element has the wrong format to be handled as Xml element
+SPIN-12052 The element has the wrong format to be handled as XML element
 ```

 **TODO:** Describe code usage/patterns